Naoki Yoshida: Early life and career

 Yoshida decided to work on video games in elementary school.
-His career choice was influenced by two Nintendo Entertainment System games: Mario Bros. shocked him with the idea that people could control what was shown on television and the possibilities of multiplayer design; Dragon Quest III made him want to become a writer due to how engrossed he became by its story, more so than those of books and films.
-His formative years were lived in Hakodate, where he balanced high school studies with a part-time job running the entire game corner of a toy store.
+His career choice was influenced by two Nintendo Entertainment System games.
+Mario Bros. introduced the idea that people could control television content and showed the possibilities of multiplayer design.
+Dragon Quest III inspired him to become a writer because he became more engrossed by its story than by books or films.
+He spent his formative years in Hakodate, balancing high school studies with a part-time job running a toy store's game corner.

-The Yoshida family had little money; Naoki had to work for play, which led him towards beating as many games as he could and getting the most out of coins spent on arcades.
-He has been deeply involved in games since childhood, where he would spend hundreds of hours playing just one title.
+The Yoshida family had little money; Naoki worked to fund his hobby, which led him to complete as many games as possible, and get the most out of coins spent on arcades.
+He has been deeply involved in games since childhood, when he would spend hundreds of hours playing a single title.
 Tactics Ogre, directed by Yasumi Matsuno, is one of his favorites.
 It made such an impact that he built his career in order to have the opportunity to work with Matsuno and create a game together.

 Yoshida joined the video game industry in 1993.
 He studied at a school run by Hudson Soft, where teaching came from many senior developers, concurrently with an internship at the studio.
-He applied to Chunsoft, his preferred choice, but the internship meant he could start earlier at Hudson: since Yoshida was going through difficulties at the time, he opted for the latter to give his mother peace of mind faster.
-He loved the company's games as a child, and wanted to do something for it to find back that energy, as its power faded.
+He preferred Chunsoft, but the internship allowed him to start at Hudson earlier.
+Because Yoshida was facing personal difficulties at the time, he chose Hudson to provide his mother with financial peace of mind sooner.
+He loved the company's games as a child, and wanted to help the company regain its former energy as its influence waned.
 He was assigned to the creation of PC Engine games at first.
 His desire to be a scenario writer got him placed to work in the Far East of Eden series.
 His role kept expanding, eventually working under Oji Hiroi's supervision on the original Far East of Eden III: Namida, which was ultimately moved to the PC-FX.
-Yoshida was happy through the production with his position writing all the villager dialogue, but the game was cancelled when he was almost done.
+Yoshida was happy throughout the production with his position, writing all the villager dialogue, but the game was cancelled when he was almost done.

 An avid fighting game fan, Yoshida indirectly influenced the balance of Street Fighter EX.
-A business trip to the AOU Show had a pre-release build of that game available to play.
-He got sixty consecutive victories there, the last three against members of the Arika team developing it.
+A business trip to the AOU Show had a pre-release build of the game available to play where he achieved sixty consecutive victories, the last three against members of the Arika team developing it.
 On the released version, the character Yoshida attained all those wins with, Zangief, was drastically weaker than before.